-When you cannot relate to someone or when you need to communicate your emotions but are unable to do so, it might add to your stress.
-Mental health conditions, such as sadness and anxiety exacerbate the emotional stress.
-Positive emotional outlets and therapy for mental health issues are critical components of good stress management.
+Mental health conditions, such as sadness and anxiety, exacerbate the emotional stress.
+Positive emotional outlets and therapy for mental health issues are critical to stress management.

-The death of a loved one, a career shift, a move, and sending a child off to college are all instances of significant life transitions that can be stressful.
+The death of a loved one, a career shift, a move, and sending a child off to college are significant life transitions that can be stressful.
 Even favourable changes, such as retirement or marriage, can create tremendous stress.

 Parents are frequently confronted with juggling a career, domestic responsibilities, and raising children.
-Parenting stress is caused by these demands.
+These demands cause parenting stress.

 Being low-income, working long hours, single parenting, marriage or relationship problems, or raising a child with a behavioural disorder or developmental handicap can all be parental stress.

 The stress of being overly occupied is becoming more widespread.
-People are busier than ever these days, which adds a lot of stress to their life.
+People are busier than ever these days, which adds much pressure to their lives.

 Types Of Stress